wonkodv/hanstool/README.md

     COMMANDS['!'] = wrapper
     del wrapper

 Note that, the function is stored itself under its own name in the namespace, not the wrapper.
 The wrapper is stored under the command-name in the `COMMANDS` dictionary.
 The wrapper does not apear anywhere else.
+The command has the following properties:

-*   Name: Often the function name, but can be different.
-For Example:
+*   Name is `!`.
+This would often be the function name, but can be different.
-    *   `ff` opens firefox
-    *   `vb` opens virtualbox
-    *   `vb xp` starts a specific virtualbox which has winxp in it.
-    *   `mdel` deletes the currently playing Song from the playlist, saves that playlist
-    *   `|` opens that one game where you lay out waterpipes. (cant remember what its called)
+    Any sequence of printable, non-whitespace characters works.
-*   Arguments to `!` should be parsed with the `shell` strategy
+*   Arguments to `!` should be parsed with the `shell` strategy.
+The complete text after `!` is parsed into a list of strings in the way unix shells parse argument strings. (see docu of `shlex.split()` for details.)
-*   Function: A Command-function is a normal python function with a `cmd` decorator.
-The decorator takes some optional keyword arguments with which you specify:
-    *   Name: defautls to the function Name
-    *   args: defines, how a the argument part of the command-string is parsed and passed on to the command-function.
-    *   more kwargs that are passed to the Argument parser
+*   Function: The `execute_things` function will be called when the user types runs the `!` command.
+The command-argument is parsed and passed to the function as positional arguments.
+For example the following commands are equal to the python calls:
-    *   more kwargs that become attributes of the command, which can be scanned by other componentes (e.g. Hotkeys, ...)
+    *   `! a b "c"` =>  `execute_things('a', 'b', 'c')`
+    *   `! ` =>  `execute_things()`
+    *   `! rm -rf /` =>  `execute_things('rm', '-rf', '/')`

 Argument Parsing Methods
 -------------------------